Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Vaisman manifolds and elliptic fibrations over K a hler manifolds

-From the last computations, given a negative line bundle $L \to X$, over a compact complex manifold $X$, we can use the characterization \ref{coneandtot} to construct elliptic fibrations over $X$ as follows.
-Let $\lambda \in \mathbb{C}^{\times}$, such that $|\lambda| < 1$, from this we can consider the infinite cyclic group
+Hence, we have the equality given in Eq. (\ref{gpotential}).
+From these last computations, we can use the characterization given in Eq. (\ref{coneandtot}) to construct elliptic fibrations over $X$ as follows.
+Given $\lambda \in \mathbbm{C}^{\times}$, such that $|\lambda| < 1$, we can consider the infinite cyclic group

-Since $L^{\times}$ defines a principal $\mathbb{C}^{\times}$-bundle over $X$, we can consider the action of $\Gamma_{\lambda} \subset \mathbb{C}^{\times}$ on ${\text{Tot}}(L^{\times})$ by restriction.
+Since $L^{\times}$ defines a $\mathbbm{C}^{\times}$-principal bundle over $X$, we can consider the action of $\Gamma_{\lambda} \subset \mathbbm{C}^{\times}$ on ${\text{Tot}}(L^{\times})$ by restriction.
 From the identification ${\text{Tot}}(L^{\times}) = \mathscr{C}(Q(L))$, it follows that